-Stifel Wrap Fee Programs
+Wrap Fee Programs

-As set forth on the cover page, we offer our Clients access to a number of different wrap fee ("Wrap") Programs sponsored by Stifel.
-A "wrap fee" is an annual fee paid by the Client that is intended to cover applicable services to the account, including our investment advice and, where applicable, may include portfolio management, trade execution, clearing, settlements, custody, administrative, and account reporting services provided by Stifel, as well as investment advice and/or portfolio management provided by an Adviser to the investment portfolio ("Portfolio(s)").
-For these Programs, Stifel (not Century) is the sponsor and, in certain Programs, both the sponsor of the Program and portfolio manager for Portfolios within the Program.
-Our Financial Advisors serve as portfolio managers only in connection with one Program, the Solutions Program.
-To the extent that portfolio management or similar services for a Portfolio are provided by Advisers, Stifel pays a portion of the Client's wrap fee to such Advisers for their services - please refer to the section "Fees and Compensation" below for additional details about our fees (also called Advisory Account Fees).
+As set forth on the cover page, we offer various Advisory Programs to our Clients, including "wrap fee" Programs for which we are the sponsor and, in certain Programs, both the sponsor and Portfolio Manager for investment portfolios ("Portfolio(s)") within the Program.
+A "wrap fee" is an annual fee paid by the Client that is intended to cover applicable services to the account, including investment advice and, where applicable, may include portfolio management, trade execution, clearing, settlements, custody, administrative, and account reporting services provided by Stifel, as well as investment advice and/or portfolio management services provided by an Adviser to the Portfolio.
+To the extent that portfolio management or similar services for a Portfolio are provided by an Adviser, a portion of the wrap fee is paid to the Adviser for its services - please refer to the section "Fees and Compensation" below for additional details about our wrap fees (also called Advisory Account Fees).

-We offer Clients access to the Stifel Opportunity Program, under which Advisers act as discretionary portfolio managers, or provide their model portfolios to Stifel, which Stifel implements.
-Clients may also grant our Financial Advisors (as agents for our firm) discretionary investment authority to manage the Clients' accounts through the Stifel Solutions Program.
-Clients may also access discretionary investment advisory services through the Stifel Fundamentals Program.
-Finally, Clients can access non-discretionary investment advisory services through the Horizon Program or the Connect Program (where Stifel recommends an Adviser with which you enter into a separate advisory agreement).
-Finally, under the Custom Advisory Portfolio, Stifel retains limited discretionary trading authority over applicable client accounts whose Portfolios may be a combination of any of internal and/or external model Portfolios, mutual funds, and/or ETFs.
+The wrap fee Programs that we offer include the Opportunity, and Investment Management Consulting Programs, whereby an Affiliated or Independent Adviser acts as your discretionary portfolio manager, or provides their model Portfolio to us for our implementation.
+Stifel also offers discretionary investment advisory services through the Solutions and Fundamentals wrap fee Programs.
+Our non-discretionary investment advisory wrap fee Programs include the Horizon and Connect Program (where Stifel recommends an Adviser with which you enter into a separate advisory agreement).
+Finally, under the Custom Advisory Portfolio ("CAP") Program, our firm offers clients investment management services utilizing various investment products within a single account, whose Portfolios may be a combination of any of internal and/or external model Portfolios, mutual funds and/or ETFs.
+Clients determine their selection of either the Client-Directed option or the Financial Advisor-Directed option.